FPSAC/FPSAC.github.io/_posts/2021-04-30-an-update-on-FPSAC-2021.md

 ---
 layout: post
-title: FPSAC '21 -- an update
+title: an update on FPSAC 2021
 ---

 Dear colleagues and friends of FPSAC,